Increased Risk of Musculoskeletal Disorders Among LGBTQIA+ Workers

 MSc.
 Applied Ergonomics

-June is celebrated as LGBTQIA+ Pride month in many countries (although my own local Drogheda Pride is taking place over the first weekend of August this year) and the aim is to promote and celebrate dignity, equality and visibility of the LGBTQIA+ community.
+June is celebrated as LGBTQIA+ Pride month in many countries (although my own local Drogheda Pride is taking place in July this year) and the aim is to promote and celebrate dignity, equality and visibility of the LGBTQIA+ community.

 In terms of the workplace, the LGBTQIA+ community are considered, along with women and migrant workers, to be at a higher risk of work-related musculoskeletal injury when compared to other groups.